astra-mt/khonsu/README.md

 Nomenclatura: `movement.ui`, `movement,py`, `MovementView(QtWidgets.QWidget)`, `MovementWidget()`

-# Old, ignore

-## Translating the UI in code

-### Installing pyuic5

-- Identify where you have installed python (the folder where ypu have python.exe)
-- Open a cmd in that folder *(NOTE: if it is on the C main drive open the terminal with administrator privileges)* and execute:

-        python -m pip install PyQt5

-After you have successfully installed PyQt5 you should be able to execute inside a terminal the command

-    pyuic5

-The command:

-    pyuic5 --output=./new_main.py ./new_main.ui

-will generate the `new_main.py` file inside the folder where you execute the command

 ## Project Folders
  - The `res` folder contains the resources used by the interface(images,etc..)
  - The `ui` folder will contain the .ui file obtained with QT Designer